-If you’re in a big hurry and need to ignore the factors, just start by assuming that each prototype lens or prism costs $1000.
+If you’re in a big hurry and need to ignore the more nuanced factors, just start by assuming that each prototype lens element or prism costs $1000.
 At the other extreme, plastic lenses in production are closer to $2.

 Schedule is a straightforward but important cost factor.
 Normal production time for glass optics is eight to ten weeks.
-If you need them sooner, there are suppliers who can make them in as little as one-to-two weeks for about three times the normal price.
-If you can wait four weeks, the price goes down to only two times the normal price.
+If you need them sooner, there are suppliers who can make them in as little as one-to-two weeks for many times the normal price.
+If you can wait four weeks, the price goes down to only a few times the normal price.
 All of these times are for production only; don’t forget that the lenses must be designed and specified before production can begin.

 Production times for plastic optics are different from glass in the sense that production method changes with schedule.
 If you need prototype plastic optics, they can be diamond-turned in as little as two to three weeks, but you can expect to pay $2000 each.
 In production, the lenses are molded, which means that it is necessary to make molds.
 Typical time for making molds is six weeks for “first article” and another six to get the molds to the point where they are making exactly what you want every time.
 Molds will run from as little as $10k for a single cavity mold to over $50k for multiple cavity production molds.
 We don’t manufacture plastic optics, but we can point you toward some friends in the industry who are great at what they do.